-- 6.9 Students desirous of improving their Grades may apply formally to the Undergraduate Council with the prescribed fee and appear in the Repeat Examination.
+- 6.2 Students desirous of improving their Grades may apply formally to the Undergraduate Council with the prescribed fee and appear in the Repeat Examination.
 The Grade originally obtained by such candidate at the end of the semester examination will be cancelled and the Grade obtained pursuant to the marks obtained at the Repeat Examination will be treated as final.
-The Grades so obtained through the Improvement Examinations shall be indicated with (I) against the Grade so obtained in the Improvement examination. - 6.10 Students may appear in an improvement examination only along with the Repeat Examinations for the course held after the examination when they had passed the course.
-No opportunity for improvement shall be granted when the course is again offered next.
+The Grades so obtained through the Improvement Examinations shall be indicated with (I) against the Grade so obtained in the Improvement examination. - 6.3 Students may appear in an improvement examination only along with the Repeat Examinations for the course held after the examination when they had passed the course.
+No opportunity for improvement shall be granted when the course is again offered next. - 6.4 An incomplete application for a Repeat/Improvement or withdrawal of a repeat/improvement application shall not be considered.16 - 6.5 Any student appearing in the Repeat/Improvement shall be considered as an attempt and hence the results will be marked with (R)/(I).17

-6 (D) HALL TICKET
+6(D) [Deleted]18